Female Feticide and Sex-Selective Abortion

 Every unethical act has some lame age-old reasoning behind it which its staunch supporters use as justification.
 The cause of female feticide lies within the cultural norms as well as the socio-economic policies of the country where the practice prevails.

 The most infected (I use the adjective "infected" because it precisely depicts the malady) are the South Asian countries like China, India, Vietnam, and Korea, but this social evil has mushroomed to western nations like the US and Canada.
-Immigration that has brought cultural preferences for female feticide across the pond.
+Immigration has brought cultural preferences for female feticide across the pond.

-What is the rationale, one may wonder.
+What is the rationale, one may wonder?
 Surprisingly, the reasons for killing female fetuses aren’t quite as diverse as one may expect.

 - "Male Children are a Better Investment."
 The main reason is the idea that the male offspring will better support the family.
 Since sons are seen as the main source of income, even though today, women have many career options, the common misconception still remains that it is the male who will help run the house and look after his parents, while women are viewed as being like cargo, something to be shipped off to another household.

 - "Female Children Are a Gamble."
 In India, the age-old dowry system puts a damper on the spirits of those who are blessed with a girl child.
-When a girl is born, the parents begin to calculate the expense of her future marriage, the lump sum that will paid to the future groom's family.
+When a girl is born, the parents begin to calculate the expense of her future marriage, the lump sum that will be paid to the future groom's family.
 They worry that currency may depreciate and inflation may skyrocket.
 Because of this, the birth of a girl is seen as a tragedy waiting to happen.

 - Women Don't Have Status in Society.
 As a result of institutional and cultural sexism, female children and adults have less power, status, rights, and money.
 Even as adults, it's harder for females to take care of or make decisions for themselves.
 Centuries of repression have made inferiority second nature to most women who have been taught the role of the meek, submissive, docile wife who works relentlessly to cater to the whims of her husband.
 Female feticide often happens with the explicit consent of the mother.
 Even the mothers-to-be agree to this misdeed out of an inherited cultural bias and a sense of duty to the family.